vibhawrajan29/PyforUs/README.md

-**None as of now  but we will use google co lab for all the execerices** Google Co lab [google collab](https://colab.research.google.com/notebooks/welcome.ipynb) ,use your google sign in
+**None as of now  but we will use google co lab for all the execerices** Google Co lab [google collab](https://colab.research.google.com/notebooks/welcome.ipynb) ,use your google sign in if you have any issue in viewing any jupyter notebook .pynb file use [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/)

 **Interested ones can Install Python or Anaconda**